robinlu51/Proj-Liar-Liar/README.md

 # Proj-Liar-Liar
 A Video Based Murder Mystery Game.
 Interrogate each suspect and examine the evidence to find the real killer.
 Pay attention to some of the audio cues, they might just help you out.
+Each one of the suspects is lying to you in some way, you need to read their body language and facial expression to piece together the story.

 To play, select the first option on Title Page, move with mouseclicks.
 Start by talking to the person in the starting room, your partner Detective Orlando Fox.